 Worth’s influence in eliminating the crinoline in the late 1860s and replacing it with the bustle, and then again nearly eliminating it in the late 1870s (and once again returning to a modified bustle) are well covered and she cites various surviving examples (although looking them up online was not always easy).
 De Marly also describes Worth’s introduction of the princess line style although I do believe that she overstates her case that it was solely invented by Worth.
 What is also interesting is when she briefly touches on Worth being one of the first to introduce bias-cut sleeves in the early 1890s, some 30 years before Vionnet- I only wish that she had discussed this more in depth and cited some actual dress examples, all we have to go on is an engraving.

 One of the strongest parts of the book is De Marly’s detailing how Worth was not merely a designer of fancy dresses but that he was a fashion dictator, determining what looked best on his clients and then dictating the specific dress details.
 As De Marly points out, the taste that his clients exhibited wearing his creations was really Worth’s taste rather than those individual clients.
 Worth’s influence was such that before attending any major social function, his clients would stop by Worth’s atelier so that Worth could personally examine and approve their outfits (or making last-minute changes when a client’s outfit somehow fell short).

 I would highly recommend this as essential reading for anyone interested in getting an in-depth view of the great couturier himself and his profound influence on the fashion world of the late 19th Century.

 P.S.
-Regretfully, this book has been out of print for a long time and second-hand copies can be quite expensive.
+Regretfully, this book has been out of print for a long time but second-hand copies can often by found here: